euccas/expmap/CppLang/MSVC.md

+# MSVC: Microsoft Visual C++

+## Contents

+* Which files need be committed to version control in a MSVC project?

-# Which files need be committed to version control in a MSVC project?
+## Which files need be committed to version control in a MSVC project?

 File types should be committed to version control:
 - .cpp: source code